Voyage: Inspired by Jules Verne: Intelligence Management System

 The "Intelligence Management System" featured in Voyage is a score assigned to the player by the Selenites, the natives of the Moon.
 For each puzzle the player solves, and for certain actions, this score is increased, and the Selenites treat the player with more respect.
 During an interview with GamersInfo, Benoît Hozjan, managing director and co-founder of Kheops Studio, described the system, saying:

-In the same interview, Alexis Lang, lead game designer at Kheops, commented that: "[A] low score does not mean that you are stupid in any way, it just means that some pompous and bombastic lunar people think that your character is dumb!"
-This reflects the fact that the "Intelligence Management System" is designed primarily to earn the respect of the Selenites.
-However, Hozjan also said that he hopes "players will try to increase their score and certainly share their experience through forums."
+In the same interview, Alexis Lang, lead game designer at Kheops, commented that "a low score does not mean that you are stupid in any way, it just means that some pompous and bombastic lunar people think that your character is dumb!"
+This reflects the fact that the "Intelligence Management System" is designed primarily to earn the respect of the Selenites, but Hozjan also said that the players can try to increase their score and share their experience through forums.
 The Adventure Company has marketed the system as bringing a degree of replay value to Voyage, as players can replay the game in attempts to achieve a higher score.